Munirah97/SWE555-PROJECT/README.md

 Requirements
 ------------
+The implementation was made through simulation software, the steps to download the software as follows:
-- Create an account in [SkillsForAll](https://skillsforall.com) or [Cisco Academy](https://www.netacad.com)
+1. Create an account in [SkillsForAll](https://skillsforall.com) or [Cisco Academy](https://www.netacad.com)
-- The Lastest Version of [Cisco Packet Tracer](https://skillsforall.com/resources/lab-downloads?courseLang=en-US)
+2. The Lastest Version of [Cisco Packet Tracer](https://skillsforall.com/resources/lab-downloads?courseLang=en-US)
-- Packet tracer is compatiple with these `OS` Only: Linux, Windows, MAC OS
+3. Packet tracer is compatiple with these `OS` Only: Linux, Windows, MAC OS

 How to Run
 ----------
-- Clone this respiratory Through Git or by downloading Zip file.
+- Clone this respiratory through Git or by downloading Zip file.
 - Run `SWE Project Simulation.pkt` through Cisco Packet Tracer.
 - Make Sure all MCUs and sensors are running by double clicking them, hitting advanced settings at the righ-down corner, and choosing Programming Tab.
 - Make Sure that environemt Simulation Time Scale is set to 1 Second(s) is equal to 30 simulated Minute(s) to notice changes over time.